zcaceres/webworker-wasm/README.md

 The JS WebWorker approach means we can refactor out our compute-intensive task (generating the numbers and sorting them) and leave the UI-oriented tasks (such as updating the timer) in the main JS thread.

-For this sample to run in Chrome, you [must launch the browser with the `--allow-file-access-from-files` flag](https://stackoverflow.com/questions/18586921/how-to-launch-html-using-chrome-at-allow-file-access-from-files-mode).

 WebWorkers have a bit of overhead on startp.
 So this version is actually *slower* than the last two!
 It takes about X seconds.